Lavrentiy Beria: Theatre

 Beria is the central character in Good Night, Uncle Joe by Canadian playwright David Elendune.
 The play is a fictionalised account of the events leading up to Stalin's death.

 Film

+In My Best Friend, General Vasili, Son of Joseph Stalin Beria is portrayed by actor Yan Yanakiev.

 Georgian film director Tengiz Abuladze based the character of dictator Varlam Aravidze on Beria in his 1984 film Repentance.
 Although banned in the Soviet Union for its semi-allegorical critique of Stalinism, it premiered at the 1987 Cannes Film Festival, winning the FIPRESCI Prize, Grand Prize of the Jury, and the Prize of the Ecumenical Jury.

 Beria was played by British actor Bob Hoskins in the 1991 film Inner Circle, and by David Suchet in Red Monarch.

 Simon Russell Beale played Beria in the 2017 satirical film The Death of Stalin.

 Television

 In the 1958 CBS production of "The Plot to Kill Stalin" for Playhouse 90, Beria was portrayed by E. G. Marshall.
 In the 1992 HBO movie Stalin, Roshan Seth was cast as Beria.

 In the 1999 film adaptation Animal Farm based on George Orwell's novel, Napoleon's bodyguard Pincher represents Beria.